lolek27/reddit-movie-buff-recsys/README.md

 ### Known Limitations
 - The movies presented in search results come from Full MovieLens Dataset.
 The dataset consists of movies released on or before July 2017.
 This makes latest movie releases absent from the recommendations, also accounting for some occasional unexpected results (for instance presenting older movies titles - sometimes unrelated to the topic - who just happened to share the title with a new release, missing from the movie db).
 - The system sometimes produces incorrect (unrelated) recommendations.
 NER model used to extract titles from submissions and corresponding comments is known to sometimes struggle with the free form style of the utterences.
 For this reasons some of the extracted titles, and therefore also recommendations based on them, may be wrong.
-- The backend runs on AWS' EC2 instance t2.medium with 4GB of RAM so it's not a deamon of speed :) It takes up to several seconds to generate results for single request.
+- The backend runs on AWS' EC2 instance t2.large with 8GB of RAM so it's not a deamon of speed :) It takes up to several seconds to generate results for single request.

 ## Let's Dive In!

-Jump over to [www.redditmoviebuff.com](http://www.redditmoviebuff.com) and let's make your movie nights epic! 🚀🎉
+Jump over to [this website](https://lolek27.github.io/reddit-movie-buff/) and let's make your movie nights epic! 🚀🎉

 Stay cool and enjoy the show!